 Every state has laws that impose serious penalties for driving under the influence, and Nevada DUI laws are no exception.
 Driving after drinking or taking any type of drug, even one time, can have far-reaching personal and financial consequences.
 UltraCar Insurance can provide information about Nevada DUI laws (NRS 484C) and obtaining SR22 insurance Nevada.
 We’ll help you with this part of Nevada license reinstatement process, and answer your questions about SR22 DUI Insurance.

-It can be easier than you think to be pulled over for drunk or impaired driving.
+It can be easier than you think for an officer pull you over for suspicion of drunk driving or impaired driving.
 Some of the behaviors officers look for when deciding to pull someone over for DUI include:

 - Wide turns